-4.3 Advice and Support for Settings
+4.2 Advice and Support for Schools

-Where early years providers, including maintained nursery classes and schools, categorised by Ofsted as below 'Good' are delivering the funded entitlements, they must improve the quality of their provision, and complete actions identified in their Ofsted or Childminder Agency inspection report.
-This may include, where applicable, participation in training or other quality improvement programmes, alongside peer support from other settings.
+Where schools categorised by Ofsted as below 'Good' are delivering the funded entitlements, they must improve the quality of their provision, and complete actions identified in their Ofsted inspection report.
+This may include, where applicable, participation in training or other quality improvement programmes, alongside peer support from other schools.

 The Local Authority currently offers support via an Early Years Adviser or Early Years Advisory Practitioner to providers who are judged less than 'Good' by Ofsted.
-This support will focus on addressing the issues identified in the Ofsted report, which will form the basis for the setting action plan.
+This support will focus on addressing the issues identified in the Ofsted report, which will form the basis for the school action plan.
+The most appropriate support will be decided via the Local Authority Quality, Standards and Safeguarding Team on a case by case basis, depending upon the issues identified in the Ofsted report.

-Support will also be available following a Business Health Check and Funding Audit by Early Years & Childcare Sustainability Officers where areas have been identified for development or actions are required to be completed by the setting.
+Support will also be available following a Business Health Check and Funding Audit by Early Years & Childcare Sustainability Officers where areas have been identified for development or actions are required to be completed by the school.

-A written record of visit will be sent to the setting following any support visits given.
+A written record of visit will be sent to the school following any support visits given.